Declan O'Keeffe: Underage

 On the back of his displays with the Kerry Vocational Schools team he was also picked for the Kerry minor team in 1990.
-Kerry made light work of Tipperary, Clare and Cork as he added a Munster Minor Football Championship title to his collection.
+Kerry won against Tipperary, Clare and Cork as he added a Munster Minor Football Championship title to his collection.
 Kerry needed a replay to get over Galway in the All-Ireland semi-final.
 In the final O'Keeffe and co where on the losing side to Meath.